lethain/staff-eng/src/markdown/stories/stephen-wan.md

 **_What does a “normal” Staff-plus engineer do at your company?
 Does your role look that way or does it differ?_**

-We have 7 engineers at Staff+ position, out of an engineering team of ~150.
-Most of them are in specialized roles, either in web infrastructure or device firmware.
+Most of our Staff+ engineers are in specialized roles, either in web infrastructure or device firmware.
 I suppose that puts me in the majority, but the work our Staff engineers do is varied so it's a bit hard to claim being "normal" in the role.

 When looking at parallels between the IC and management tracks, Staff is considered a director-equivalent role.
 Staff engineers have the option to participate in many processes that are typically reserved for managers.
 We're invited to the cross-eng director's meeting and, at least in I&P, we're involved in roadmap planning and management syncs.
 Recently, we've brought in Staff engineers to participate in some promotion calibration meetings.